kchiu17/final_project/README.md

 way as well as allowing producers the freedom to compare as they like would ultimately help them make better music.

-##What Can This Do For You?
+## What Can This Do For You?
 Beyond these more specific groups of individuals, we believe that this could also help the general user of Spotify be able to find music that they enjoy.
-Being able to find songs to fit their current mood, or fit into a specific playlist can be a struggle for any person who uses spotify, and this could ultimately make that a much simpler task.
+Being able to find songs to fit their current mood, or fit into a specific playlist can be a struggle for any person who uses Spotify, and this could ultimately make that a much simpler task.
 And even above this, being able to see cool visualizations of songs from artists that you actually care about is just plain fun!